MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-cross-cloud-scaling-onprem-data.md

 ### Configure custom domains in Azure Stack Hub

 1. Add the **azurestack.northwind.com** hostname to the Azure Stack Hub web app by [mapping an A record to Azure App Service](https://docs.microsoft.com/Azure/app-service/app-service-web-tutorial-custom-domain#map-an-a-record).
-Use the Internet-routable IP address for the App Service app.
+Use the internet-routable IP address for the App Service app.

 2. Add the **app.northwind.com** hostname to the Azure Stack Hub web app by [mapping a CNAME to Azure App Service](https://docs.microsoft.com/Azure/app-service/app-service-web-tutorial-custom-domain#map-a-cname-record).
 Use the hostname you configured in the previous step (1) as the target for the CNAME.